hphelion/documentation/cli.windows.release-notes.md

 * Support for file uploads for files greater than 1 gigbyte in size has been added.
 * The `Connect-Server` cmdlet now works with non-Windows instances in conjunction with *putty.exe*.
 * The `Set-Zone` cmdlet shows more details about the newly selected zone including containers in that zone and the available services.
 * New argument for `Get-Zones` cmdlet.
-Adding –v will return more details about each zone including containers in that zone and available services.
-Example: `get-zones -v`.

-* New argument for `Get-Zones` cmdlet.
-Adding -v will return more details about each zone including containers in that zone and available services.

-- New argument for `Get-Zones` cmdlet.
 Adding -v will return more details about each zone including containers in that zone and available services.

 ##Known Issues##